ashwinreddy183/TIC_TAC_TOE/README.md

 ## How to Play

-1. Run the Java program to start the game.
+1. Run the C++ program to start the game.
 2. Choose whether you want to play against another player or challenge the computer AI.
 3. If playing against another player, take turns entering your moves by specifying the row and column of your choice.
 4. If playing against the computer, enter your moves as prompted while the computer player makes intelligent moves.